 How to do it

-- Start with two objects against a contrasting background.
+- Start with two blocks against a contrasting background.

 - Use geometrically shaped objects, each of a different color.